DPZero: Private Fine-Tuning of Language Models without Backpropagation: DPZero: Nearly Dimension-Independent Private Zeroth-Order Optimization

-\begin{remark} Algorithm \ref{algo:d-free} is nearly dimension-independent, given that its dependence on $d$ in the final utility guarantee on the squared gradient norm is solely logarithmic.
-To the best of our knowledge, this is the first zeroth-order DP method that is nearly dimension-independent, a feature significantly beneficial for fine-tuning pretrained LLMs where $d\gg r$ \citep{aghajanyan2021intrinsic, li2022does}.
-When $r=d$, the error rate $\tilde\cO(\sqrt{d\log (1/\delta)}/(n\eps))$ in Eq.~\eqref{eq:d-free} nearly matches that of the best known achievable bound of the first-order gradient-based method DP-(S)GD \cite{wang2017differentially} for smooth nonconvex losses.
-When the effective rank, $r$, is smaller, this algorithm achieves $\tilde \cO(\sqrt{r\log (1/\delta)}/(n\eps))$ squared gradient norm.
-Similar dimension-free rate is established for DP-(S)GD on smooth nonconvex unconstrained generalized linear losses \citep{song2021evading}, with a dependence on the rank of the feature matrix.
-For general private nonconvex optimization without any low-rank assumptions, there exist first-order methods that achieve an improved rate $\cO((\sqrt{d\log(1/\delta)}/(n\eps))^{4/3})$ leveraging momentum \citep{tran2022momentum} or variance reduction techniques \citep{arora2023faster}.
-It remains an interesting open question to study their zeroth-order extensions and whether these methods can achieve improved and dimension-independent bounds under Assumption \ref{asp:rank}. \end{remark}
+\begin{remark} Algorithm \ref{algo:d-free} is nearly dimension-independent, given its logarithmic dependence on $d$.
+To the best of our knowledge, this is the first zeroth-order DP method that is nearly dimension-independent.
+This feature is significantly beneficial for fine-tuning pretrained LLMs where the effective rank has been observed to be quite small \citep{aghajanyan2021intrinsic, li2022does}.
+When $r=d$, our rate in Eq.~\eqref{eq:d-free} nearly matches that of the best known achievable bound of the first-order method DP-GD for smooth nonconvex losses \cite{wang2017differentially}.
+When the effective rank $r$ is smaller, this algorithm achieves $\tilde \cO(\sqrt{r\log (1/\delta)}/(n\eps))$ squared gradient norm.
+Similar dimension-free error rate is established for DP-GD on unconstrained generalized linear losses \citep{song2021evading}, with a dependence on the rank of the feature matrix.
+Table \ref{tab:compare} provides a summary on how \DPZero depends on dimension $d$ and effective rank $r$. \end{remark}

 \begin{remark} The RHS of Eq.~\eqref{eq:d-free} improves upon Eq.~\eqref{eq:d-dependent-rank} of Algorithm~\ref{algo:d-dependent} by a factor of $d$.
-Simplifying our analysis in Eq.~\eqref{eq:onestep3}, and conditioning on the event that the clipping does not happen, we get a similar one-step update analysis as Eq.~\eqref{eq:onestep2simple} (see Eq.~\eqref{eq:onestep3} for a precise inequality).
-However, since we now have reduced the clipping threshold by a factor of $d^{1/2}$ and the privacy noise $z_t$ is scalar, we have $\bE[\|z_tu_t\|_H^2] = \tilde\cO(r)$ is nearly independent of the dimension $d$, and thus the final error scales as $\tilde\cO(r^{1/2})$. \end{remark}
+Simplifying our analysis in Eq.~\eqref{eq:onestep3} and conditioned on the event that the clipping does not happen, we get a similar one-step update analysis as Eq.~\eqref{eq:onestep2simple} (see Eq.~\eqref{eq:onestep3} and \eqref{eq:onestep3b} for a precise inequality).
+However, since the privacy noise $z_t$ is a scalar and the clipping threshold has been reduced, we have that $\bE[\|z_tu_t\|_H^2] = \tilde\cO(r)$ is nearly independent of the dimension $d$, and thus the final error scales as $\tilde\cO(r^{1/2})$. \end{remark}